Online RN-to-BSN Program at Loyola: Enhance Your Knowledge, Skills, and Experience

 The online RN-to-BSN program at Loyola University Chicago's Niehoff School of Nursing employs advanced techniques in learning and healthcare.
 As a student, you will benefit from a highly engaging curriculum and qualified teachers.
 We are committed to imparting the knowledge and training you need to advance your nursing career.

-Catering specifically to experienced nurses, our accelerated, online BSN programs allows you to apply your experience and earn your degree in a minimum of three semesters.
+Catering specifically to experienced nurses, our online BSN program allows you to apply your experience and earn your degree in a minimum of three semesters.
 We cover a wide-range of topics including community health, ethics, research, and leadership skills in practice.
-We've made it convenient for you to meet the IOM Future of nursing report recommendations to increase the percentage of the nursing workforce prepared at the bacheloreate level by 2020.1 We also offer online elective courses for those who need to complete additional credits.
+We also offer online elective courses for those who need to complete additional credits.

 Take advantage of scholarships, loans, and financial aid programs that make our online BSN degree even more attainable.